aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/vector-search-introduction/index.md

 We've come to understand searching as a job of comparing text.
 We grew up Googling things, looking up words in dictionaries, and finding book titles in libraries.
 But there are tons of other types of media packed with information we might need, like images, videos, and audio.
 What if you want to find a specific word in an audiobook, or you're trying to locate a scene with a red Ferrari in action movies?
 That's where vector search comes in.

-## When to Use Vector Search
+## When to Use Vector Search?

 If your business has a search feature, you can potentially improve it by using vector search.
 Vector search generally improves the chances of finding what you're looking for, no matter the data type.
-To give you an idea, Netflix uses vector search to locate objects in movie frames, while Pinterest employs it to search for images related to specific text.
+To give you some ideas, Netflix uses vector search to locate objects in movie frames, while Pinterest employs it to search for images related to specific text.

 Vector search isn't just for non-text media, though.
 It can understand the context of textual content just like a human, something simple searches can't do.
 This ability allows for more accurate search results even if the text contains misspellings or uses different words with the same meaning.

 There are many other applications for vector search besides just looking things up.
 It can power recommendation systems, detect duplicates, find anomalies, and complete other tasks as well.

-## How It Works
+## How It Works?

 To implement vector search, you need some key components, which I'll explain here: